 When are you getting married?
 (Or, wait, you're already married?)

 Luke and I are having a wedding ceremony in May of 2018 with our friends and family, here in England.
 (Yes, some people are flying out to come to the wedding.)
 However, as I previously mentioned, we are already legally married after a tiny ceremony while on my first visa.
-We originally intended to do the whole thing on 16 September 2017 (as in the ceremony and the legality of it), but after a few family conflicts and the realization that it would be too much to plan a wedding in seven months while I was living in the States for half the time and not working for the other half, we pushed it back another eight months and split it into two pieces.
+We originally intended to do the whole thing on 16 September 2017 (as in the ceremony and the legality of it), but after a few family conflicts and the realisation that it would be too much to plan a wedding in seven months while I was living in the States for half the time and not working for the other half, we pushed it back another eight months and split it into two pieces.
 Honestly, we mostly present ourselves as husband and wife at this point.
 (It's hard to be married in secret because it's so exciting!)
 We just have to follow that up with an explanation that we're still planning a blessing ceremony that will be disguised as a wedding.
+To answer your next question, we'll celebrate both dates as anniversaries because both dates will be special and important to us in their own right.

 What do you use to create graphics and edit images?

 First, let me say I am 100% an amateur at both of these things.
 I'm mainly self-taught, but I also take advantage of tutorials and the like when I can.
 I use Canva to create almost all of the graphics used on my blog.
 This is a great online tool that can do a lot with a free membership, but I've since upgraded to a paid membership so that my header graphics are exactly the correct size that will be displayed on my home page.
 I used the free service for everything when I was managing social media and client communications at Pure Barre Boulder (and often had many of my graphics reposted by dozens of other studios).